Railroad ties are mostly made of creosote-treated wood.

 Burning railroad ties in certain residential areas are only an option if the railroad ties are untreated and are made only of wood.

-You can burn any railroad ties that are UNTREATED as a source of fuel, just like you would any other kind of wood.
+You can burn any railroad ties that are untreated as a source of fuel, just like you would any other kind of wood.

-That said, for any TREATED railroad ties, you have to follow the Federal Air Pollution Control guidelines.
+That said, for any treated railroad ties, you have to follow the Federal Air Pollution Control guidelines.

 These guidelines permit the combustion of railroad ties in certain high-temperature combustion chambers like a power plant, kiln, or boiler.